 Ex vivo MRI

-Three-to-four slabs were simultaneously scanned for each MRI scan session.
-Slabs were submerged in 10% formalin at room temperature in a glass container that fit in the head coil of the MRI scanner.
+Three-to-four slices were simultaneously scanned for each MRI scan session.
+Slices were submerged in 10% formalin at room temperature in a glass container that fit in the head coil of the MRI scanner.
 Care was taken to avoid air bubbles by gently shaking the tissue.
 Scans were acquired overnight on a whole-body 7 T MRI scanner (Siemens Healthineers, MAGNETOM, Erlangen, Germany) with a custom-built 32-channel head coil.
 The scan protocol included a T2*-weighted GRE sequence (two averages each with three different flip angles were run with the following parameters: 10°, 20°, 30°, echo time 8.67 ms, repetition time 20 ms, voxel size 200 x 200 x 200 μm3, scan duration ~1 hour per run) and a T2-weighted turbo spin echo (TSE) sequence (four averages were run with the following parameters: echo time 63 ms, repetition time 1000 ms, voxel size 300 x 300 x 300 μm3, scan duration ~1 hour per run).

 Ex vivo MRI rating

-Since ARIA has not been described on ex vivo MRI before, outside of the context of acute clinical manifestations, two raters (AAS and SJvV) screened the acquired MR images first for presence of ARIA-like features (e.g. hemorrhagic lesions, ischemic lesions, white matter hyperintensities, and enlarged perivascular spaces).
+Since ARIA-H has not been described on ex vivo MRI before, two raters (AAS, a trained rater with 2 years of experience; and SJvV, an expert rater with >8 years of experience) screened the acquired MR images first for presence of hemorrhagic lesions.
 Hypointense signal abnormalities suggestive of cortical superficial siderosis11,20 were noted on the GRE scans in the form of curvilinear cortical hypointensities in both the positive control iAD case (case #1) and several other iAD cases (but not the cAD cases).
 In addition, we noted occasional rarefaction of the juxtacortical white matter in the form of confluent hypointense abnormalities in iAD cases.
 No notable differences between iAD and cAD cases were observed in any of the other neuroimaging features on the TSE scans, such as ischemic lesions, white matter hyperintensities, or enlarged perivascular spaces.
-After this initial screening, the GRE MRI scans were de-identified and re-assessed by two independent raters (MGK and SJvV) blinded to treatment status and clinical information.
+After this initial screening, the GRE MRI scans were de-identified and re-assessed by two raters (MGK and SJvV, both expert raters with 5-10 years of experience) blinded to treatment status and clinical information.
 The inter-rater agreement for the assessment of focal or disseminated cortical superficial siderosis was moderate (κ = 0.515), and for widespread (affecting >50 % of the tissue) white matter rarefaction was perfect (κ = 1.000).
 Discrepancies were resolved in a consensus meeting, after which a final rating was established.

 Histopathology

-In the iAD cases, areas with and without possible ARIA-H were sampled guided by ex vivo MRI and cut to fit a standard tissue cassette (measuring ~30 x 25 x 4 mm).
+In the iAD cases, areas with and without hemorrhagic lesions were sampled guided by ex vivo MRI and cut to fit a standard tissue cassette (measuring ~30 x 25 x 4 mm).
 In the cAD and non-AD cases, at least one area was sampled at the level of the calcarine cortex, and additional areas if abnormalities were observed on MRI.
-Collectively, from the iAD cases, a total of 10 samples were taken from areas suggestive of ARIA-H (in the 5 cases with possible ARIA-H on MRI) and a total of 12 samples were taken from random areas without ARIA-H (in 5 cases without and 2 cases with possible ARIA-H on MRI).
+Collectively, from the iAD cases, a total of 10 samples were taken from areas with hemorrhagic lesions suggestive of ARIA-H (in the 5 cases with siderosis on MRI) and a total of 12 samples were taken from random areas without hemorrhagic lesions (in 5 cases without and 2 cases with siderosis on MRI).
 From the cAD cases, a total of 16 samples were taken.
 From the non-AD cases, a total of 7 samples were taken.
 Samples were processed and embedded in paraffin and cut in 6 μm-thick serial sections on a microtome.